JNP-Solutions/Slacken/README.md

 ### Obtaining a pre-built genomic library

-We provide a pre-built library in a public S3 bucket at s3://slacken-sbi.
-The current version is based on RefSeq release 224.
+We provide pre-built libraries in a public S3 bucket at s3://slacken.
+[This wiki page](wiki/Pre‐built-Slacken-indexes-on-Amazon-S3) describes the available libraries.

-* Compressed bundle with everything (164 GB): https://s3.amazonaws.com/slacken-sbi/library/standard-224c.tar.gz
-* Slacken index: s3://slacken-sbi/library/standard-224c/std_35_31_s7/
-* Bracken weights: s3://slacken-sbi/library/standard-224c/std_35_31_s7_bracken/
-* Library location for dynamic mode: s3://slacken-sbi/library/standard-224c/
-* Taxonomy: s3://slacken-sbi/library/standard-224c/std_35_31_s7_taxonomy/
+For convenience, the standard index may also be downloaded as a compressed bundle from: https://s3.amazonaws.com/slacken/library/standard-224.tar.gz

 The libraries are hosted in the us-east-1 region of AWS, and when running Slacken on AWS EMR in that region, these libraries may also be accessed directly from the public S3 bucket without downloading them.